ipselium/cpyvke/README.md

 *cpyvke* is still in developpement and may present unexpected behavior !

 * cpyvke : crash when "brutal" resize
-* cpyvke : shutting down kernel does not seem to work

 - - -